Samsung/tizen-docs/docs/application/web/guides/w3c/ui/html-priority.md

 3. DOM elements, including [references to JavaScript](#javascript-behavior), are arranged based on the information defined in the head element.
 This is called rendering.
 4. The elements are painted on the screen based on [CSS rules](#css-rule-priorities).

-## <!DOCTYPE> Element
+## <!DOCTYPE> element

 The `<!DOCTYPE>` element informs the browser of the HTML version and which rules it must follow.
 It is not a composition element of the HTML.

 The browser, based on the version defined in the `<!DOCTYPE>` element and DTD (Document Type Definition), decides how to handle the HTML before interpreting it.
-Therefore, the `<!DOCTYPE>` element must be declared at the beginning of an HTML document.
+Therefore, the `<!DOCTYPE>` element must be declared at the beginning of an HTML document:

 ```
 <!--HTML5-->